paparon96/Sustainability/README.md

 # Sustainability
-This repository contains code, data, models and other resource related to the sustainability project.
+This repository contains code, data, models and other resources related to the sustainability project.